swisspost-yellowcube/wooyellowcube-docs/orders_admin.md

 Once an order is submitted to YellowCube, you can not stop its delivery in WooCommerce.

-An operator can try to stop delivery by calling [calling YellowCube Support](README.md) as long as the delivery was no yet started.
+A store admin can try to stop delivery by calling [calling YellowCube Support](README.md) as long as the delivery was no yet started.

-Additionally, the order will need manual update to represent the correct status and free its stock again.
+Additionally, the store admin will need to manually set the status to *Cancelled* to free its stock again.

 ### Returns

-Please note that the WooYellowCube currently doen't handle order returns automatically.
-If a return happens the payment refund and any other relevant steps need to be made manually by the store administrator.
+Please note that the WooYellowCube currently doesn't handle order returns automatically.
+If a return happens the payment refund and any other relevant steps need to be made manually by the operator.